aayushxtech/hostel-drop/README.md

 3. **Student Self-Service** - Students can't directly interact with their parcels
 4. **Audit Trail** - Limited tracking of who performed what actions

-This flow ensures secure parcel handover with proper verification while maintaining a clear audit trail of all parcel movements.
+This simplified flow ensures easy parcel management while maintaining a clear record of all parcel movements.